 WHAT IS THE BUYER’S AGENCY AGREEMENT?

 You are hiring a personal representative who, by law, must represent your best interests to the best of his/her ability.
-With Nikki Montano, you get a professional Realtor devoted to protecting your needs and to helping you make one of the most important investment decisions of your life!
+With Nikki Montano, you get a professional Realtor devoted to protecting your needs and to helping you make one of the most important investment decisions of your life, buying a home in Colorado!

 THE HOME-BUYING PROCESS

 Ok so now you have decided to hire a Realtor, now what?
-This gives you a run down of the timeline of a transaction.
+This gives you a run down of the timeline of a transaction when buying a home in Colorado.

 |Talk To Your Realtor to Determine Your Needs & Wants||Most people know what they are looking for in a home.
 I will help you determine your needs versus your wants in a new home.|